maxandersen/xam.dk/content/blog/2007-06-08-eclipse-32-should-we-stay-or-should-we-go-to-eclipse-33-.md

-title='Eclipse 3.2 should we stay or should we go to Eclipse 3.3 ?'
+title=Eclipse 3.2 should we stay or should we go to Eclipse 3.3 ?
 author='Max Rydahl Andersen'

 tags=[ JBoss Tools and devstudio ]